jaimindp/Devcember/README.md

 - https://github.com/jaimindp/gas_no_brakes

 ---
+### Dec 18th
+Working on some fun stuff for Caddi, had to take a repo private

 ### Ideas
 I probably won't get round to half of these ideas but here are some of the things I intend to explore.